 Your Guide to Volunteer Travel in Nepal, Stephen Raja Chinnappan.

 Stephen Raja Chinnappan was born and raised in Bangalore, India.
 He joined Global Volunteers in 2001 after serving as a free-time tour guide for volunteers in Chennai.
 After being promoted to Country Manager, Stephen led volunteer teams until the India program was suspended in 2018 and the Nepal program began.
-Stephen also provides service program information to new volunteers during their program preparation, and responding to their pre-departure questions.
+Stephen also provides service program information to new volunteers during their program preparation and responds to their pre-departure questions.
 While volunteering in Nepal, Stephen will guide you in all things related to culture, development, and volunteer travel to Nepal.

-Stephen earned a Bachelor’s Degree in Commerce from Loyola College in Chennai, India and a diploma in Travel and Tourism.
+Stephen earned a Bachelor’s Degree in Commerce from Loyola College in Chennai, India, and a diploma in Travel and Tourism.
 His wife of fourteen years, Sheeba, also works for Global Volunteers as Assistant Volunteer Preparation Coordinator.
 They have two sons; Roshan Immanuel, who is eleven years old and in seventh grade, and Shaun Immanuel, who is 15 months old.
 Stephen says Global Volunteers gives him much satisfaction since he can be of service to underprivileged children.
-Stephen is respected and admired by our community partners in Kathmandu, and truly committed to the development of the community’s population.
+Stephen is respected and admired by our community partners in Kathmandu and is truly committed to the development of the community’s population.

 “Stephen is someone who goes out of his way to accommodate all team members.
 His heart is in the right place, and he is truly good at what he does.”